What is Own Voices?

 The Definition of Own Voices

-Reading an Own Voices book means being confident that the worlds created or described in a book is a world that is as authentic as possible.
-Own Voices authors and illustrators create not with an observer’s gaze, but with the cultural nuance coming from being an active member of that culture.
-However, there is nuance and layers to the labeling of Own Voices.
-It is vital that we listen to those within a community to deem whether a cultural story is representative, and not gate keep if we hold race, ability, class, gender, or other privilege.
+Reading an Own Voices book means being confident that the worlds created or described in a book are represented as authentically as possible.
+Own Voices authors and illustrators create not with an observer’s gaze, but with the cultural nuance from being an active member of that culture.

 Examples of Own Voices Stories